H2CK/webtrees/README.md

 Since 12/07/19 version 2.0 is officially released and also provided by this repository as docker image.

-This container now supports multi-arch support.
+This container now supports multiple architectures.
 That allows to run this image for example also on a Raspberry Pi.
 Please use the corresponding newly introduced image tags using the following syntax: <webtrees version>-<build version>-<architecture>
 Supported architectures are: amd64, arm32v7, arm64v8, i386, ppc64le, s390x